alexandear/article-similarity/README.md

 ## Similarity algorithm

 To find similarity between the content of articles used Levenshtein algorithm for words.
 Before Levenshtein algorithm is applied content preprocessing:
 - remove articles `a, an, the` and punctuation `.,!?-`;
 - content separated to word via whitespace characters ` \t\n\r`;
-- replace all irregular verbs to infinitive; irregular verbs are in the file [assets/irregular_verbs.csv](assets/irregular_verbs.csv).
+- replace all irregular verbs to infinitive; irregular verbs are in the file;
+  [assets/irregular_verbs.csv](assets/irregular_verbs.csv).
 - text is lower-cased.